MicrosoftDocs/memdocs/sccm/osd/get-started/customize-operating-system-images.md

 ---
-title: "Customize operating system images with System Center Configuration Manager"
+title: Customize operating system images | Configuration Manager
 description: "Use capture-and-build task sequences, manual configuration, or a combination of both to customize an operating system image." ms.custom: na ms.date: 07/27/2016